ommoore/ArduinoProjects/README.md

 ## ChafeTestSensors
   **Description:** \
-  Testbench sensor project for Arduino MEGA 2560 to obtain and store chafe test environmental data from the mass flow, differential pressure, humidity, proximity, and temperature sensors paired with RTC timestamps to SD Card via reader module.
+  Sensor project for Arduino MEGA 2560 to obtain and store chafe test environmental data from the mass flow, differential pressure, humidity, proximity, and temperature sensors paired with RTC timestamps to SD Card via reader module.

   **Hardware:**